Donaldson-Thomas invariants of length 2 flops: Introduction

 commute.
-In this way the homological condition in theorem \ref{introthm:C} translates to a preservation of the cyclic structure up to homotopy, and from there to a preservation of potentials.
+In this way the homological condition in theorem \ref{introthm:C} translates to a linear scaling of the cyclic structure, and thereby a linear scaling of the potentials.

-If $Y$ is Calabi--Yau, the proof can be interpreted in terms of Calabi--Yau structures: a holomorphic volume form on $Y$ defines a \emph{left} CY structure, while the cyclic structure $\upsigma$ defines a \emph{right} CY structure.
-A functor satisfying the condition $\HH_3(F) = \uplambda$ scales the Calabi--Yau volume linearly, and via the (weak) duality $\Upsilon$ (which maps left CY structures to right CY structures) it induces the inverse scaling on $\upsigma$.
-However, theorem \ref{introthm:C} relies on a \emph{relative} condition $\HH_3(F) = \uplambda$, which does not require the existence of a volume form, and therefore holds even if $Y$ is not globally Calabi--Yau.
+The homological condition in the theorem can be motivated via the Calabi--Yau setting: if $A$ is derived equivalent to a $3$CY variety $X$ then the enhancement $\cA$ carries a (weak) \emph{left} CY structure induced by the volume form in $\H^0(X,\omega_X) = \HH_3(X) \simeq \HH_3(\cA)$, which the map $\Upsilon$ maps to a (weak) \emph{right} CY structure that determines a cyclic structure.
+If $\HH_3(F) = \uplambda$ then $F$ scales the Calabi--Yau volume on $X$ linearly, and induces the inverse scaling on the cyclic structure, and thereby the potential.
+However, Theorem \ref{introthm:C} deliberately does not use the existence of a volume form, and therefore avoids the somewhat delicate question of wether our choice of cyclic structure $\upsigma$, which comes from the presentation $(Q,W)$ of $A$, is the image of a volume form.